diyjac/SDC-P3/README.md

 - 1. Resize the image from 320x160 to 200x66.
 - 2. Convert the 200x66 image from RGB to YUV.
-- 3. Crop the first 22 bytes from the top so the image is now 200x44 and then resize it back to 200x66.
+- 3. Crop the first 22 row from the top so the image is now 200x44 and then resize it back to 200x66.

 ![Image Pre-processing](./training_input_transforms.png)